radareorg/radare2-book/basic_commands/print_modes.md

     0x7fff0d29da38 = 0x7fff0d29da38 -> 0x0d29f7ee /bin/ls

-This is sometimes useful for looking at the arguments passed to a function, by just giving the 'format memory string' as argument and temporally changing the current seek with the `@` token.
+This can for instance be used to look at the arguments passed to a function.
+To achive this, simply pass a 'format memory string' as an argument to `pf` and temporally change the current seek position / offset using `@`.

 It is also possible to define arrays of structures with `pf`.
-Just prefix the format string with a numeric value.
+To do this, prefix the format string with a numeric value.

-You can also define a name for each field of the structure by giving them as optional arguments after the format string splitted by spaces.
+You can also define a name for each field of the structure by appending them as a space-separated argument list.

     [0x4A13B8C0]> pf 2*xw pointer type @ esp